-NOTE: The bilge pumps, carbon monoxide detectors and radio memory are NOT disconnected from their power source when the battery switch is turned to the OFF position.
+NOTE: The bilge pumps, carbon monoxide detectors, and SeaKey are NOT disconnected from their power source when the battery switches are turned to the OFF position.
 These accessories are connected directly to the battery and do not require a switch for operation.